ScottLogic/lookingatyou/README.md

 ## Usage

 Looking At You is a client side web application and does not require a server side to be run.
-In order to view the project, open the following file in the web browser:
+In order to run the application, open the following file in the web browser:

 ```
 src/index.html